General Bayesian quantile regression for counts via generative modeling: Gibbs sampler with importance conditional sampling

 \section{Gibbs sampler with importance conditional sampling}

-Here the Gibbs sampling algorithm that simulates the posterior distribution of the proposed nonparametric mixture model is described.
+Step~1 of Algorithm~\ref{tab:algo1} requires fitting the nonparametric mixture model using the Gibbs sampler described here.
 Our Gibbs sampler relies on the importance conditional sampling (ICS) algorithm proposed by \cite{canale22}.
 ICS can be easily implemented and is known to perform more stably than the slice sampler \citep{WALKER, KALLI}, which is often used to estimate Bayesian nonparametric mixture models.

 Suppose $\vtheta_1,\dots,\vtheta_n|G\sim G$ and $G\sim PY(\phi,\eta;G_0)$.
 Let $(\vtheta_1^*,\dots,\theta_{K_N}^*)$ and $(n_1,\dots,n_k)$ denote the set of $K_N$ distinct values and corresponding frequencies in $(\vtheta_1,\dots,\vtheta_n)$.
 ICS is based on the result of \cite{pitman1997two} that the conditional distribution of $G$ given $(\vtheta_1,\dots,\vtheta_n)$ can be expressed as the mixture of a PY process $\tilde{G}$ and $K_N$ fixed discrete points.